Joe Carstairs: 1916–1934

 In 1925, X-Garage closed and Carstairs inherited a fortune from Standard Oil via her mother and grandmother.
 The same year, she had her first speedboat built and named it Gwen after one of her former lovers, Gwen Farrar.
 But it was soon renamed Newg after capsizing on a test run.
 With it, she won her first trophy, the Southampton Water trophy.

-She was also given a Steiff doll by a girlfriend, Ruth Baldwin (1905 – August, 1937), naming it Lord Tod Wadley.
+She was also given a Steiff doll in 1925 by her girlfriend, Ruth Baldwin, naming it Lord Tod Wadley.
 She became exceptionally attached to this doll, keeping it with her until her death, although—unlike Donald Campbell's mascot 'Mr Whoppit'—she didn't take it into her speedboats for fear of losing it.
 She had clothes made for it in Savile Row and had its name placed with her own on the name plaque on the door of her London apartment.

 Between 1925 and 1930, Carstairs spent considerable time in powerboats and became a very successful racer winning many notable trophies – the Duke of York's Trophy in 1926, the Royal Motor Yacht Club International Race, the Daily Telegraph Cup, the Bestise Cup, and the Lucina cup.
 Still, the Harmsworth Trophy she longed for remained out of reach.
 Intrigued by the hydrofoil designs of Alexander Graham Bell and Casey Baldwin in Nova Scotia, Carstairs ordered a 30 ft hydrofoil boat from the Bell Boatyard in Baddeck, Nova Scotia which was intended to achieve 115 mph and capture the Harmsworth Cup.
 However, circumstances caused her to withdraw and the boat was completed with a more economical engine delivering 57 mph.
 During this time, the North American press erroneously began referring to her as "Betty," a nickname she loathed; she claimed that journalists used it out of spite.

 Carstairs was known for her generosity towards friends.
 She was close to several male racing drivers and land speed record competitors, using her considerable wealth to assist them.
 She paid $10,000 of her money to fund the building of one of the Blue Bird land speed record cars for Sir Malcolm Campbell, who once described her as "the greatest sportsman I know."
 She was equally generous to John Cobb, whose record-breaking vehicle Railton Special was powered by the pair of engines from her powerboat Estelle V.